Ryanderson94/Project_3/README.md

 2) Car rentals
 3) Airbnbs

 There is a tremendous market opportunity and we believe that demand will continue to rise in an increasingly virtual and unpredictable environment.

 Please refer to the timeline below for an illustrative timeline of our product roadmap:

+<ins>*Product Roadmap*</ins>
 ![image](https://user-images.githubusercontent.com/24529411/187000832-ddb1b944-9d86-42b8-98c7-b32d9492bdd0.png)